kknoerz/burger/README.md

 * I use use Node to connect to MySQL/JawsDB databases and Express to handle routing.

-* This app is deployed through Heroku.
+* This app is deployed through Heroku: [https://pure-ridge-97252.herokuapp.com/burgers](https://pure-ridge-97252.herokuapp.com/burgers)

 ### App Summary